Rent Choice Youth supports you by:

 - paying a portion of your rent for up to 36 months

-- referring you to education and employment support services, to help them become financially independent.
+- referring you to education and employment support services, to help you become financially independent.

-You must be in contact with a support provider who is part of a Partner Facilitation Group.
+You must be in contact with a support provider who is part of a Rent Choice Youth Partner Facilitation Group.
 They will help you identify and achieve education and employment goals.

 Rent Choice Youth eligibility